Vehicle Safety

 Read MoreRhode Island State Senate Passes Pro-OEM Parts Bill

-International Trade Commission Investigation of Certain Vehicle Parts and Components The Rhode Island State Senate passed a bill that would restrict insurance companies’ ability to refuse to cover OEM repair parts in certain situations.
-Under the current law in Rhode Island, insurers are not allowed to require the use of non-OEM parts on vehicles that…
+test title The Rhode Island State Senate passed a bill that would restrict insurance companies’ ability to refuse to cover OEM repair parts in certain situations.
+Under the current law in Rhode Island, insurers are not allowed to require the use of non-OEM parts on vehicles that are less than 48 months beyond their manufactured…

 Read MoreNY Bill Would Require Safety Inspection Update Study

-International Trade Commission Investigation of Certain Vehicle Parts and Components A bill introduced in the New York State Legislature – Assembly Bill (AB) 8190/ Senate Bill (SB) 9436 – would require the Department of Motor Vehicles to “conduct a study to examine and update the requirements of safety inspections conducted on motorcycles, gasoline, zero emissions…
+test title A bill introduced in the New York State Legislature – Assembly Bill (AB) 8190/ Senate Bill (SB) 9436 – would require the Department of Motor Vehicles to “conduct a study to examine and update the requirements of safety inspections conducted on motorcycles, gasoline, zero emissions and alternative fuel vehicles to ensure safety and…

 Read More